Skip to content

 Neither is true.
 The honest math has to include time, ramp, recruiting cost, and the cost of not shipping during the hiring window.

-| Tooling, infrastructure, IT setup (per-seat × 5) | €8,000 – €15,000 |
+Tooling, infrastructure, IT setup (per-seat × 5)Several thousand

 That's the spend column.
 The other column is what shipped during those 6 months:

-- Months 1–4: hiring loop.
+• Months 1–4: hiring loop.
 No engineering team to ship anything.

-- Month 5: first 1–2 engineers ramping.
+• Month 5: first 1–2 engineers ramping.
 Reading the codebase, learning the domain.

-- Month 6: maybe a feature or two shipped, mostly by the lead/CTO who's also doing 30 hours/week of recruiting.
+• Month 6: maybe a feature or two shipped, mostly by the lead/CTO who's also doing 30 hours/week of recruiting.

-Compare: a Ship engagement at €60k–€150k that produces a live MVP by week 16, with the founder spending 4 hours/week on the project instead of 30 hours/week on recruiting.
+Compare: a single scoped studio engagement that produces a live MVP in roughly the same window, with the founder spending a few hours a week on the project instead of 30 hours a week on recruiting.

-// when studio wins
+When studio wins

 Five founder situations where the studio is the right answer.